clue/reactphp-zlib/README.md

 For more details, see ReactPHP's [`DuplexStreamInterface`](https://github.com/reactphp/stream#duplexstreaminterface).

->   Internally, it implements the deprecated `ZlibFilterStream` class only for
-    BC reasons.
-For best forwards compatibility, you should only rely on it implementing the `DuplexStreamInterface`.

 ### Decompressor

 The `Decompressor` class can be used to decompress a stream of data.